When did you last to grab a piece of paper and a map? Or did you listen to your neighborhood radio station for traffic updates?

 - Manage your fuel usage by calculating the cost of idling and inefficient driving.

-- Track tyre pressure and perform general car maintenance
+- Track tire pressure and perform general car maintenance

 At Sonar Technologies International, we not only ensure your business gets more productive by using our Dynamic Fleet Management System, but we also make sure our partners are legally compliant to their state laws while they are using our smart solutions.

-If you’re interested in learning more, contact us on 02 9630 3533 or email on firstname.lastname@example.org to receive tailored quotes for your company.
+If you’re interested in learning more, contact us at 02 9630 3533 or email at firstname.lastname@example.org to receive tailored quotes for your company.
 And keep in mind that your provider should be able to provide you with the information you require if you have questions about the legalities of your vehicle tracking.